Offa of Mercia: Coinage

 Around the time of Jænberht's death and replacement with Æthelheard in 792–93, the silver currency was reformed a second time: in this "heavy coinage" the weight of the pennies was increased again, and a standardised non-portrait design was introduced at all mints.
 None of Jænberht's or Cynethryth's coins occur in this coinage, whereas all of Æthelheard's coins are of the new, heavier weight.

 There are also surviving gold coins from Offa's reign.
-One is a copy of an Abbasid dinar struck in 774 by Caliph Al-Mansur, with "Offa Rex" centred on the reverse.
-It is clear that the moneyer had no understanding of Arabic as the Arabic text contains many errors.
+One is a copy of an Abbasid dinar struck in 774 by Caliph Al-Mansur, with "Offa Rex" inserted into three lines of arabic, which are inverted.
+The inscription is the shahadah, the Islamic declaration of faith, and reads " محمد رسول ﷲ " ("Muḥammad rasūl Allāh") which translates as "Muhammad, messenger [of] God".
+It is likely that the moneyer had no understanding of Arabic as the Arabic text is poorly reproduced.
 The coin may have been produced to trade with Islamic Spain; or it may be part of the annual payment of 365 mancuses that Offa promised to Rome.
 There are other Western copies of Abbasid dinars of the period, but it is not known whether they are English or Frankish.
 Two other English gold coins of the period survive, from two moneyers, Pendraed and Ciolheard: the former is thought to be from Offa's reign but the latter may belong either to Offa's reign or to that of Coenwulf, who came to the throne in 796.
-Nothing definite is known about their use, but they may have been struck to be used as alms.Stenton, Anglo-Saxon England, pp. 223–224.
+Nothing definite is known about their use, but they may have been struck to be used as alms.

 Although many of the coins bear the name of a moneyer, there is no indication of the mint where each coin was struck.
 As a result, the number and location of mints used by Offa is uncertain.
 Current opinion is that there were four mints, in Canterbury, Rochester, East Anglia and London.